Read our comprehensive, step-by-step home buying guide if you’re ready to make your move.

 Obviously buying a home has lifestyle advantages besides cost – it’s your home and you can do what you like with it (within reason).
 Renting doesn’t really give you these advantages, and can leave you at the mercy of your landlord (who may decide not to renew your lease).
 But renting typically makes it easier to move around, which can be attractive if you’re someone who doesn’t like to set down roots in any one place.

 So ultimately, consider your long-term goals, lifestyle and financial situation before committing to buy a home.

 2. Work out what you can afford

-It pays to know what you can afford to buy before you start searching for a house.
+It pays to know what you can afford, or even if you can afford to buy a house, before you start searching.
 This can help you set a strict price limit so you don’t get in over your head by buying a house that’s too expensive.

 According to Domain, these are the average house prices in each of Australia’s capital cities:

 Source: Domain June 2018 House Price Report

 When taking out a home loan, it’s often best to have a house deposit of at least 20% to avoid paying for lenders mortgage insurance (LMI).
 So if you were to buy the average house in Melbourne, for example, you’d be aiming for a deposit of at least $176,416!
 If this is unattainable for you, then you might need to look for cheaper options.

 You should also get an idea of what your borrowing power is because even if you have a 20% deposit on a property, lenders might not be willing to lend you the amount you need to buy the property.
 Your borrowing power is assessed based on a range of factors including your income and expenses.